Armen Grigoryan: Biography

 In 2006 Armen Grigoryan started a new project 3' Angel and released the album "Chinese Tank".
 According to critics, the album's concept is the spirit of excitement, adventure and immutable truths, tied up with modern realities.

 Armen Grigoryan is an author of several architectural projects.
 He is also known as a painter and public activist.
 Grigoryan is considered as one of the 100 famous Armenians living in Russia by the readers of “Noah's Ark” newspaper.
 In 2012 "Krematorij" issued a petition urging the Russian State Duma to criminalize all forms of nazism, including the Armenian genocide.

 In 2012 "Krematorij" and other well-known Russian musicians (Yuri Shevchuk, Bravo, Noize MC, etc.) recorded the "White Album" to show solidarity with opponents of President Vladimir Putin.
 The album took its name from the white ribbons worn by demonstrators during the opposition rallies.

 In 2019 Armen Grigoryan wrote the first authorized biography of the Krematorij, “Ghosts of the Krematorij".

+In June 2023 a collection of Grigoryan's best songs translated into different languages was released.